 Q: Are implants a long term solution?

-A: Most implants are built to last anything from 10 years to a lifetime, provided that they are properly cared for.
+A: Yes, most implants are permanent and can last a lifetime, provided that they are properly cared for.

 Q: Are they better than dentures?